Aalto5G/nmsynproxy/README.md

 use of ldpsynproxy is required.
 This requires netmap to compile the sources and also the netmap kernel module must be installed.

+An experimental ODP version, odpsynproxy, is also provided.

 # Prerequisites

 You need to have flex and bison installed in order to compile this project.
 Also, needless to say, compiler tools and GNU make must be available.
 To actually communicate with real network interfaces, you also need netmap for the highest performance possible, but more on that later.
-If low performance is enough, ldpsynproxy can be used instead of nmsynproxy.
+If low performance is enough, ldpsynproxy can be used instead of nmsynproxy in the socket mode.

 Also, pptk submodule must be initialized and updated.